Japanese Bacteria: Streptococcal Toxic Shock Syndrome (STSS) Explainedteri

 Causes of STSS and How the Infection Starts

 The causes of STSS (Streptococcal Toxic Shock Syndrome) are primarily linked to a severe group A Streptococcus infection, a bacterium commonly found in the throat and on the skin.
 While this bacterium often causes mild illnesses like sore throat or skin infections, it can sometimes invade deeper tissues or enter the bloodstream through cuts, surgical wounds, burns, or even minor skin injuries.
 Once inside the body, the bacteria may release powerful toxins that trigger an extreme immune response, leading to rapid organ failure and shock.
-In some cases, STSS is associated with what are popularly known as flesh-eating bacteria, where the infection destroys soft tissues and spreads aggressively.
+In some cases, STSS is associated with what are popularly known as flesh-eating bacteria, which destroy soft tissues and spread aggressively.
 Factors such as a weakened immune system, recent viral infections, or poor wound care can increase the risk of this life-threatening condition.

 Rising Cases of STSS in Japan: What Experts Say